Fu-Yucheng/Fu-Yucheng.github.io/_pages/about.md

 I am very fortunate to be supervised by Professor [Weiming Feng](https://fwm94.github.io/).

+Currently, I am looking for summer research opportunities in 2026 and PhD programs in 2027 fall.

 # Publications

 [On approximating the *f*-divergence between two Ising models](https://arxiv.org/abs/2509.05016) [ITCS 2026]